LuxoftSDL/sdl_evolution/proposals/NNNN-replace-pthread-implementation-with-threads-from-cpp11.md

 File name thread_posix.cc can be simplify to thread.cc

 The interface of Thread API will remain practically the same, with the exception of some methods:
-Specifically, I would suggest dropping the Thread stack resizing functionality, because it's extremely rare to actually need a non-default stack-size.
+Specifically, there is a suggestion to drop the Thread stack resizing functionality, because it's extremely rare to actually need a non-default stack-size.
 Some refactor of methods implementation in class Thread will be required:

   public methods: